NanoComp/meep/doc/docs/FAQ.md

 Meep was originally developed as part of graduate research at MIT.
 The project is now being maintained by [Simpetus](http://www.simpetus.com) and the open-source community on [GitHub](https://github.com/stevengj/meep).

-### Where can I ask questions regarding Meep-related issues?
+### Where can I ask questions regarding Meep?

-There is a public [mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for users to discuss all issues related to installation, setting up simulations, post-processing output, etc. A good place to start is the [list archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) which includes all postings since 2006 spanning a large number and variety of discussion topics.
+There is a public [mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for users to discuss issues pertaining to setting up simulations, post-processing output, installation, etc. A good place to start is the [list archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) which includes all postings since 2006 spanning a large number and variety of discussion topics.
+Bug reports and new feature requests can be filed as a [GitHub issue](https://github.com/stevengj/meep/issues).

 [Simpetus](http://www.simpetus.com), a company started by Meep's developers, provides professional consulting services for photonic design and modeling including development of turn-key simulation modules as well as training and technical support for getting up and running with Meep.

 Installation
 ------------

 ### Where can I install Meep?

-Meep runs on any Unix-like operating system, such as Linux and MacOS, from notebooks to desktops to high-performance computing (HPC) clusters.
+Meep runs on any Unix-like operating system, such as Linux and macOS, from notebooks to desktops to high-performance computing (HPC) clusters.
 Precompiled packages are available for Ubuntu.
 Meep can also be installed on Windows using the free [Cygwin](https://en.wikipedia.org/wiki/Cygwin) Unix-compatibility environment.

 Installing Meep from source code requires some understanding of Unix, especially to install the various prerequisites.
-Step-by-step instructions including shell scripts to automate the installation are available for [Ubuntu 16.04](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05819.html) and [macOS Sierra](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).
+Step-by-step instructions including shell scripts to automate the installation are available for [Ubuntu 16.04](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05884.html) and [macOS Sierra](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).

 Meep is also available preinstalled on Ubuntu on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as a free [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS).
 To access this AMI, follow these [instructions](http://www.simpetus.com/launchsims.html).